expo/expo/docs/versions/unversioned/introduction/faq.md

 Expo and React Native are similar to React.
 You'll have to learn a new set of components (`View` instead of `div`, for example) and writing mobile apps is very different from websites; you think more in terms of screens and different navigators instead of separate web pages, but much more your knowledge carries over than if you were writing a traditional Android or iOS app.

-## How do I publish my Expo project?
+## How do I share my Expo project?
 Can I submit it to the app stores?

-With Expo you have two options to publish your project.
-The first is to create a standalone app that you submit to Apple and Google's app stores.
-It's easy to build standalone apps with Expo; see [our guide](../guides/building-standalone-apps.html#building-standalone-apps) to learn how to create the iOS IPA and Android APK binaries.
+The fastest way to share your Expo project is to publish it.
+You can do this by clicking 'Publish' in XDE or running `exp publish` in your project.
+This gives your app a URL; you can share this URL with anybody who has the Expo client and they can open your app immediately.
+[Read more about publishing on Expo](https://blog.expo.io/publishing-on-exponent-790493660d24).

+When you're ready, you can also create a standalone app (`.ipa` and `.apk`) for submission to Apple and Google's app stores.
+Expo will build the binary for you when you run one command; see [Building Standalone Apps](../guides/building-standalone-apps.html#building-standalone-apps).
 Apple charges $99/year to publish your app in the App Store and Google charges a $25 one-time fee for the Play Store.

-The second option is to publish your project using Expo.
-Anyone with the Expo app can then open your project if they have the URL for it.
-This option is free and is wonderful for sharing your project with friends.
-These two options aren't mutually exclusive so you can choose both of them.

 ## Can I use Expo with Relay?